psistats/linux-client/README.md

 Changelog
 ---------
+v0.2.0
+- New multithreaded architecture
+- Can interface with hddtemp and libsensors
+- Can control timer for any reporter
+- Various code improvements
 v0.1.0
 - Refactored entirely the interaction between psistats and RabbitMQ
 - Enabled the ability to turn on or off any bit of information that is broadcasted